Funding & Support

 Nanopore-Based Molecular Separation for Hydrogen & Rare-Earth Elements

-We design bio-inspired nanopore separation systems to selectively extract target molecules, such as hydrogen and rare-earth elements (REEs).
-Inspired by biological ion channels, we leverage confined electrostatics, molecular binding, entropic barriers, hydration energy, and nanostructured pore geometries to achieve highly selective and energy-efficient molecular separations.
+We design bio-inspired nanopore separation systems to selectively extract target molecules, such as rare-earth elements (REEs) and hydrogen gas.
+Inspired by biological ion channels, we leverage confined electrostatics, molecular binding, entropic barriers, hydration energy, and nanostructured pore geometries to achieve energy-efficient and environmentally friendly molecular separations.

 Nanopore-Based Molecular Separation